 The mission of the King's Daughters' Health (KDH) School of Radiologic Technology is to provide a quality education in the radiographic sciences, using a current, sequential, 24-month competency-based clinical/didactic method of instruction.
 This prepares our graduates for a professional career as a radiographer and to sit for the ARRT (American Registry of Radiologic Technologists) national registry, which is accomplished only by integrating this new knowledge and skill with the KDH mission: To improve the health of our patients through care, service and education.

 King's Daughters' Health is a not-for-profit healthcare institution composed of an 86-bed general acute care hospital; a medical office building next to the hospital; a convenient (urgent) care center; and multiple outpatient medical offices located in Madison, Indiana, and the surrounding communities.
 KDH is responsible for providing a quality and effective education in both the clinical and didactic aspects of the radiology technology program.
 KDH is also responsible for the integrity and qualifications of all faculty and persons offering input in any capacity affecting the program.
 KDH is accredited by the American Osteopathic Association-Healthcare Facilities Accreditation Program (AOA-HFAP).
-The KDH School of Radiologic Technology does not discriminate on the basis of race, color, national origin, age, disability or sex, in administration of the educational policies of the program.
+The KDH School of Radiologic Technology does not discriminate on the basis of race, color, national origin, age, disability, sex, or protected activity in administration of the educational policies of the program.

 Two-year (24-month) program